Freedom Circle logo

 Trade, or exchange, is engaged in precisely because both parties benefit; if they did not expect to gain, they would not agree to the exchange.
 This simple reasoning refutes the argument against free trade typical of the "mercantilist" period of sixteenth- to eighteenth-century Europe ...
 The mercantilists argued that in any trade, one party can benefit only at the expense of the other—that in every transaction there is ... an "exploiter" and an "exploited."
 We can ... see the fallacy in this ... viewpoint: the willingness and even eagerness to trade means that both parties benefit.

-Related Topics: Free Market, Baseball, Socialism
+Related Topics: Market economy, Baseball, Socialism

 A Free-Market Constitution for Hong Kong: A Blueprint for China [PDF], by Alvin Rabushka, Cato Journal, 1989